PrefectHQ/prefect/docs/concepts/flows.md

     return
 ```

-You can also provide the description as the docstring on the flow function.
+To provide the description as the docstring on the flow function:

 ```python
 @flow(name="My Flow",